-Do you want to learn how to double-track vocals?
+Do you want to learn how to double or even triple-track vocals?
 This tutorial will show you every step of the way.
-Doubletracking can really give your vocals a powerful lift.
+Doubletracking can give your vocals a powerful lift.
 If you don’t know how to use it, it’s about time.
-The technique has been used by countless artists over the years, and it’s applicable to any genre, rap, pop.
-Let’s get to it.
+The technique has been used by countless artists over the years and it’s applicable to any genre.

 Doubletracking is a music production technique, used to enhance vocals.
 The singer records multiple takes of the same part and then stacks them together.
-It’s often used to emphasize certain parts of a song, to make vocals more powerful, and to make the vocal more even.
+In Rap music, it’s often used to emphasize certain words.
+This is called an ad-lib.
+In other genres, it’s often used throughout the song.

 - Make two or more recordings, and add them into your DAW.
 Load the first stem up and align it with your instrumental.

 - Paste in the second stem and try to keep it aligned with the first vocal stem.
 You may have to make cuts in the silent parts of the stems so that you can align them for perfect timing.
-No two takes are the same, and you may require that little bit of editing to get it just right.
+No two takes are the same, and you may require heavy editing to get the timing right.